qxtaiba/rediscover-weekly/README.md

 2. Click the "Create an App" button and follow the prompts to create a new Spotify app.
 3. Add http://localhost:8080/callback/ to the Redirect URIs in the Spotify app settings.
 4. Once your app is created, make note of the Client ID and Client Secret values.
-5. In order to generate your initial refresh token, follow this guide: https://benwiz.com/blog/create-spotify-refresh-token/
+5. In order to generate your initial refresh token, follow [this](https://benwiz.com/blog/create-spotify-refresh-token/) guide

 ### Store Spotify Credentials in AWS Secrets Manager